SheryllD/SheryllD/README.md

 I am a strategic and data-driven marketing leader with over 15 years of experience in performance marketing, marketing analytics, and project management.
 My expertise lies in optimising digital strategies, leveraging data insights, and driving measurable business growth.

-With a growing expertise in data analytics, data science and AI, I am continuously expanding my skills in Python, SQL, BigQuery, Tableau, Machine Learning and Looker Studio to extract meaningful insights, automate processes, and enhance decision-making.
-I have successfully led multi-million euro marketing campaigns and projects, implemented scalable strategies, SEO and affiliate marketing strategies, and developed data-driven frameworks for improving customer acquisition and retention.
+With a growing expertise in data analytics, data science, AI software engineering, I am continuously expanding my skills in R, Python, MERN Stack, SQL, BigQuery, Tableau, Machine Learning and Looker Studio to extract meaningful insights, automate processes, and enhance decision-making.
+I have successfully led multi-million euro marketing campaigns and projects, implemented scalable strategies in SEM, SEO, Affiliate Marketing, Social Media, and developed data-driven frameworks for improving customer acquisition and retention.

 Beyond marketing, I have hands-on experience in full-stack web development, working with the MERN stack to create digital solutions that integrate business intelligence with user experience.
 My ability to bridge the gap between marketing, technology, and operations allows me to build efficient, high-performing teams and deliver sustainable growth.